chamaeleonidae/api/docs/concepts/custom-triggers.md

 #### Examples

-The following request will resolve to a boolean, true in this case, the step will be displayed
+The following request will resolve to a boolean, true in this case, the step will be displayed.

 ```
 fetch('https://jsonplaceholder.typicode.com/todos/1')